biokys/budgetbakers-import-scripts/README.md

  * `ERR_EARLY_CALL = 2` - Failed to retrieve data because script exceeded maximum call times of resource per time frame.
  * `ERR_SERVICE_UNAVAILABLE = 3` - 3rd party resource is not available.
 BudgetBakers system will try to call it a bit later.
  * `ERR_INVALID_PARAM = 20` - Invalid parameter value sent to script - user will be notified (e.g. invalid API token)

+ Should you require more specific error code for your custom script, feel free to send pull request alongside with your integration script.